-If you’re comfortable picking from several concept designs, you could work with a local designer or work remotely with a designer like Graham Smith (imjustcreative), an accomplished freelance logo and identity designer based in the United Kingdom.
+If you’re comfortable picking from several concept designs, you could work with a local designer.

-You could crowdsource your logo design project on crowdspring to our community of 66,000+ designers and writers, work with several dozen designers at one time during your project, and choose your favorite logo design from an average of more than 110 concepts.
+You could crowdsource your custom logo design project on crowdspring to our community of 220,000+ designers, work with several dozen designers at one time during your project, and choose your favorite memorable logo design from an average of dozens of unique designs.

-Here’s why you should RUN from $99 logo stores: generic ready-made logos sold by logo stores are purchased by multiple other businesses (this is also one reason your should avoid buying logo designs with generic design elements).
+Here’s why you should run from generic templates and $99 logo stores: generic templates and ready-made logos sold by logo stores are purchased by hundreds of other businesses (this is also one reason you should avoid buying logo designs with generic design elements).

-Here’s why: Generic $99 ready-made logos bought by multiple buyers expose you to legal and business risks and are ultimately, worthless.
+Generic templates and generic $99 ready-made logos bought by multiple buyers expose you to legal and business risks and are worthless.

-Trademark law prevents businesses from operating under names – or using logos – that are likely to be mistaken for the name or logo of an existing competitor.
-For example, here’s how the U.S. Patent and Trademark Office defines a trademark:
+Trademark law prevents businesses from operating under names – or using logos – that are likely to be mistaken for an existing competitor’s name or logo.
+The U.S. Patent and Trademark Office defines a trademark as:

 any word, name, symbol, or device, or any combination, used, or intended to be used, in commerce to identify and distinguish the goods of one manufacturer or seller from goods manufactured or sold by others, and to indicate the source of the goods.
 In short, a trademark is a brand name.

-A service mark is similar to a trademark – but it’s used to distinguish the services of one provider from services provided by others (and to indicate the source of the services).
+A service mark is similar to a trademark – but it’s used to distinguish one provider’s services from services provided by others (and to indicate the source of the services).

 Because of these legal and business risks, crowdspring has a zero-tolerance policy concerning the use of stock art in logo projects.
-We require each participating designer, to disclose each time they submit a logo design, that everything in their design is their original work (excepting perhaps the font which may or may not need to be purchased separately).
+We require each participating designer to disclose each time they submit a logo design that everything in their design is their original work (except perhaps the font, which may or may not need to be purchased separately).

 What should you do to protect yourself and avoid these legal and business risks?
-Run from $99 logo stores selling generic ready-made logos to multiple buyers.
+Run from generic templates and logo stores selling generic ready-made logos to multiple buyers.